cwwdaniel/invoice-text-classification/README.md

 Depending on the dataset type, more cleaning tasks may be required to improve the information retention within the short text, which in itself is a challenge given the limited semantic information.

-For train-text split codes, refer to 'invoice-text-classification/train_test_split'
+For train-test split codes, refer to 'invoice-text-classification/train_test_split'

 ## Semantic Enrichment